GS125HIGHTECH/Cryptography_App/README.md

 ## Description

-The Cryptography Application is a tool that enables encoding and decoding of text using three different methods: Base64, Vigenère cipher, and ROT13.
+The Cryptography Application is a Python tool that enables encoding and decoding text using three different methods: Base64, Vigenère cipher, and ROT13.

 ## Features